 To be kosher for Passover eve, however, a matzo recipe must contain nothing but water and flour.
-So if you omit the salt and any flavourings, you'll satisfy that, too.
+Omit the salt and any flavourings to satisfy that requirement.

-However, I feel that the goal of these homemade matzos is to provide an alternative that allows people to celebrate the spirit of Passover wherever they are.
+However, I feel that the goal of this homemade matzoh recipe is to provide an alternative that allows people to celebrate the spirit of Passover wherever they are.
 Whether they strive for absolute kosher recipe or not, I believe everyone should have the means to honour the spirit of a holiday.
 So that's why I developed this recipe, and I make no claims for absolute kosherness.

 Why you should make this matzo recipe

 The best part of making homemade matzos is definitely the taste.
 But there are other factors that make this THE BEST matzo recipe I've ever tried: